burbilog/iftpfm2/README.md

     -v: Print version information and exit.
     -d: Delete the source files after transferring them.
     -l logfile: Write log information to the specified log file.
+    -x pattern: Specify extension or other pattern.
+Only files, matching this pattern will be transferred.
+By default "*.xml" pattern is used.

 Example
 =======